- Home/

 Moving preparation tips for gym equipment

-Ask for help.
 Since you don’t plan on hiring professional packers, recruit at least two friends or family members to help you.
 No matter how strong and capable you are, it’s best to have a reliable “team” with you during moving day.

 Choose sturdy packing containers.
-Standard moving boxes won’t cut it when moving weights, so you may want to resort to heavy-duty packing boxes, plastic bins, and crates instead.
+Standard boxes won’t cut it when moving weights, so you may want to resort to heavy-duty packing boxes, plastic bins, and crates instead.

 Let’s say you’ve already separated the large gym equipment from the smaller—and much lighter—ones.
-Aside from the standard gym mats, your “light” pile will likely consist of free weights like dumbbells, kettlebells, and medicine balls.
+Aside from the standard gym mats, your “light” pile will likely consist of small weights like dumbbells, kettlebells, and medicine balls.

 Test your boxes or bins to ensure they are sturdy enough to handle the weight.